fishcus/KAP-manual/en/upgrade/upgrade_kapp.en.md

-## Upgrading from KAP Plus##
+## Upgrading from Kyligence Enterprise Plus##

-### Upgrading from KAP Plus 2.X to KAP Plus of higher versions###
+### Upgrading from Kyligence Enterprise Plus 2.X to Kyligence Enterprise Plus of higher versions###

-KAP Plus 2.X shares compatible metadata with other KAP Plus 2.X versions.
-Thus you could upgrade the system from KAP Plus 2.X to KAP Plus of higher versions by overwriting the software package, updating configuration files, and upgrading HBase coprocessors without upgrading the metadata unnecessarily.
+Kyligence Enterprise Plus 2.X shares compatible metadata with other Kyligence Enterprise Plus 2.X versions.
+Thus you could upgrade the system from Kyligence Enterprise Plus 2.X to Kyligence Enterprise Plus of higher versions by overwriting the software package, updating configuration files, and upgrading HBase coprocessors without upgrading the metadata unnecessarily.

 > Before upgrading from the older version, please ensure that all automated **metadata clean** and **storage cleanup CLI** tools are turned off to avoid the impact of the upgrade.